A $q$-Queens Problem. VI. The Bishops' Period: Signed Graphs

 From this and \cite[Theorem~8B.1]{SG} we also know that $\Eta(\S)$ has full column rank if and only if $\S$ contains no signed circuit and it has full row rank if and only if every component of $\S$ contains a negative circle.
 A signed graph that has both of these properties is necessarily a 1-forest in which every circle is negative.

 A \emph{positive clique} in $\S$ is a maximal set of nodes that are connected by positive edges; equivalently, it is the node set of a connected component of the spanning subgraph $\S^+$ formed by the positive edges.
 A \emph{negative clique} is similar.
 Either kind of set is called a \emph{signed clique}.
 We call them ``cliques'' (in a slight abuse of terminology) because the signed cliques of a graph do not change if we complete the induced positive subgraph on a positive clique, and similarly for a negative clique.
-Call a node of $\S$ \emph{homogeneous} if every incident edge has the same sign.
 A homogeneous node $v$ gives rise to a singleton signed clique with the sign not represented by an edge at $v$; if $v$ is isolated it gives rise to two singleton cliques, one of each sign.